noanabeshima/visual-value-iteration/README.md

-This old code is not beautiful or comprehensible.
+Update: This old code is not beautiful or comprehensible.
 I've decided to leave it here because I'm still proud of the results.

 ![](vis.gif)